formkit/docs-content/inputs/colorpicker.md

       {
         name: "panelClose",
         position: "right",
-        content: '(panelClose is only shown on small touchscreens when in pop-over mode)',
+        content: "(panelClose is only shown on small touchscreens when in pop-over mode)",
         children: [
           {
             name: "iconClose",